Last updated on April 26th, 2023 at 12:46 am

-The Finale’s moderate last and a stiff sole, makes it perfect for entry level bouldering and sport climbing, while still maintaining all day comfort.
+The Finale’s moderate last and a stiff sole, makes it perfect for entry-level bouldering and sport climbing, while still maintaining all-day comfort.
 The low-volume toe box, paired with the lace-up closure system also makes it perfectly suited for slab and crack climbing.

 For women: Again, La Sportiva brought out a women’s version of the Finale in 2018.
-Not only does it come in nice grey colour but it will also guarantee a better fit for those female climbers out there.
+Not only does it come in nice grey color but it will also guarantee a better fit for those female climbers out there.
 Take a look at the women’s version here.

-What makes a good all-round climbing shoe?
+What makes a good all-around climbing shoe?

-If none of our suggestions are taking your fancy why not try and find your own all-round climbing shoe?
+If none of our suggestions are taking your fancy why not try and find your own all-day climbing shoe?
 Here are a few of the key things to look out for when hunting for the perfect do-it-all climbing shoe.